That huge iceberg should freak you out

 John D. Sutter is a columnist for CNN who focuses on climate change and social justice.
 Follow him on Snapchat, Twitter and Facebook or subscribe to his email newsletter.

-(CNN)This week, a trillion-tonne hunk of ice broke off Antarctica.
+(CNN)This week, a trillion-ton hunk of ice broke off Antarctica.

 You probably know that.
 It was all over the Internet.